grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01 Browser/on--event--.md

 <BrowserCompatibility/>

+Detects events from the browser application.

+| Parameter | Type   | Description                                        |
+| --------- | ------ | -------------------------------------------------- |
+| event     | string | The only accepted event value is `'disconnected'`. |

+### Returns

 The returned promise will be resolved when the Browser disconnects from the browser application.
 Possible reasons for this might be happening as follows:

 * Closed or crashed browser application.
 * Calling of the [browser.close()](/javascript-api/xk6-browser/browser/browser-close) method.

-| Parameter | Type   | Description                                        |
-| --------- | ------ | -------------------------------------------------- |
-| event     | string | The only accepted event value is `'disconnected'`. |

-### Returns

 | Type    | Description                                                                     |
 | ------- | ------------------------------------------------------------------------------- |